CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Related work

 \section{Related work}

 \textbf{Parameter-efficient fine-tuning (PEFT).} The advent of increasingly larger pretrained vision foundation models with strong generalization enables transfer learning approaches using limited labeled data.
-Full fine-tuning is computationally inefficient, yet often underperforming even when compared to linear probing~\citep{kumar2022fine,wei2024stronger}.
-PEFT methods aim to adapt models effectively with minimal parameter updates.
+Full fine-tuning is computationally expensive and often underperforms even when compared to linear probing~\citep{kumar2022fine,wei2024stronger}.
+PEFT methods adapt models with minimal parameter updates.
 Side-tuning~\citep{zhang2020side} trains a small parallel network to prevent catastrophic forgetting.
-Optimizing only certain parameters, such as bias terms~\citep{zaken2022bitfit}, is also effective; however, this still requires full backpropagation.
-Adapter-tuning methods introduce adaptation modules to transformer blocks~\citep{houlsby2019parameter, ruckle2021adapterdrop}, but incur a higher runtime cost.
-LoRA~\citep{hu2022lora} optimizes new low-rank matrices injected into transformer layers to approximate weight changes during fine-tuning, significantly reducing the number of parameters to learn.
+Optimizing specific parameters, like bias terms~\citep{zaken2022bitfit}, is also effective but still requires full backpropagation.
+Adapter-tuning methods add adaptation modules to transformer blocks~\citep{houlsby2019parameter, ruckle2021adapterdrop}, but incur higher runtime costs.
+LoRA~\citep{hu2022lora} optimizes low-rank matrices in transformer layers to approximate weight changes, significantly reducing the number of parameters to learn.
 Prompt-tuning, such as VPT~\citep{jia2022visual}, adds learnable prompts to input patch embeddings.
-In addition to the computational overheads, these methods are specifically devised for transformers and are not directly applicable to convolutional networks.
+However, these methods are tailored for transformers and do not directly apply to convolutional networks.